 Help members experience a peaceful holiday season

-Economists say recovery from the recession has started, but many people are still struggling with unemployment or underemployment.
+Many people are struggling with unemployment or underemployment.
 Others might be OK financially but will be feeling spiritually drained from all of the commercialism and busyness of the season.
 Here are four ways to help make the holidays happier and more meaningful.

 1. Create interactive, online gratitude calendars during Advent.